-Living Abroad: Essential Tools An Expat in Germany Can’t Live Without
+Living Abroad: Essential Tools Expats in Germany Can’t Live Without

 While many countries and corporate institutions like banks seem reluctant to embrace that “mind blowing” concept of globalization (America, I’m looking at you.), some companies are starting to meet the needs of those living abroad.